geo-token/token/README.md

 # token
-Description and presentation of the GeoToken project token
+GeoToken ecosystem token as a reward for your attention